kubevirt/kubevirt.github.io/_posts/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

 ---

-In this session, Steve and Chand provide an introduction to the KubeVirt project, which turns Kubernetes into an orchestration engine for not just application containers but virtual machine workloads as well.
+In this session, Steve and Chandra provide an introduction to the KubeVirt project, which turns Kubernetes into an orchestration engine for not just application containers but virtual machine workloads as well.
 This provides a unified development platform where developers can build, modify, and deploy applications made up of both Application Containers as well as Virtual Machines (VM) in a common, shared environment.